 - 1. Examine the shipping container and vaccines for signs of damage - 2.
-Cross-check the contents of the shipment with the packing slip to be sure they match - For frozen vaccines, the packing list will show the maximum time vaccines can be in transit based on shipment date. - If there are discrepancies between the contents and the packaging list or other concerns about the contents, immediately notify the vaccine manufacturer. - 3.
-Determine if the shipping Temp Monitor was triggered and showing any signs of the vaccine temperature going out of range - The Key Staff Member receiving the delivery will place vaccines in the proper storage unit making sure vaccines with shorter expiration dates are placed in front of vaccines with longer expiration dates. - Check both vaccine and diluent expiration dates to ensure you have not received any expired or soon-to-expire products. - If the shipment includes lyophilized (freeze-dried) vaccines, make sure they came with the correct type and quantity of diluents.
-(Diluents for varicella-containing [frozen] vaccines are stored in a separate compartment in the lid of the shipping container and should be stored separately in the refrigerator).
+Cross-check the contents of the shipment with the packing slip to be sure they match - For frozen vaccines, the packing list will show the maximum time vaccines can be in transit based on shipment date. - If there are discrepancies between the contents and the packaging list or other concerns about the contents, immediately notify the Immunization Unit. - 3.
+Determine if the shipping Temp Monitor was triggered and showing any signs of the vaccine temperature going out of range - The Vaccine Coordinator or other trained staff member will place vaccines in the proper storage unit making sure vaccines with shorter expiration dates are placed in front of vaccines with longer expiration dates. - Check both vaccine and diluent expiration dates to ensure you have not received any expired or soon-to-expire products.

+- If the shipment includes lyophilized (freeze-dried) vaccines, make sure they came with the correct type and quantity of diluents.
+(Diluents for varicella-containing [frozen] vaccines are stored in a separate compartment in the lid of the shipping container and should be stored separately in the refrigerator.) - Vaccine Shipments must be received into the WylR immediately after shipment verification. or____will (Vaccine Coordinator)